MemGPT: Towards LLMs as Operating Systems: Experiments

 We introduce a new task based on the synthetic Key-Value retrieval proposed in prior work \citep{liu2023lostinmiddle}.
 The goal of this task is to demonstrate how \ours can collate information from multiple data sources.
 In the original KV task, the authors generated a synthetic dataset of key-value pairs, where each key and value is a 128-bit UUID (universally unique identifier).
 The agent is then given a key, and asked to return the associated value for the key.
 We create a version of the KV task, \emph{nested KV retrieval}, where values themselves may be keys, thus requiring the agent to perform a multi-hop lookup.
 In our setup, we fix the total number of UUIDs pairs to 140, corresponding to roughly 8k tokens (the context length of our GPT-4 baseline).
 We vary the total number of nesting levels from 0 (the initial key-value pair's value is not a key) to 4 (ie 4 total KV lookups are required to find the final value), and sample 30 different ordering configurations including both the initial key position and nesting key positions.

 While GPT-3.5 and GPT-4 have good performance on the original KV tasks, both struggle in the nested KV task.
 GPT-3.5 is unable to complete the nested variant of the task and has an immediate dropoff in performance, hitting 0 percent accuracy at 1 nesting level (we observe that its primary failure mode is to simply returns the original value).
-GPT-4 is better than GPT-3.5, but also suffers from a similar dropoff, and hits 0 percent accuracy by 4 nesting levels.
-In GPT-4's case, we observe that it often fails to recurse beyond a particular nesting level at simply returns the nested value at a previous nesting level. \ours on the other hand is unaffected with the number of nesting levels and is able to perform the nested lookup by accessing the key-value pairs stored in main memory repeatedly via function queries. \ours performance on the nested KV task demonstrates its ability to combine multiple queries to perform multi-hop lookups.
+GPT-4 and GPT-4 Turbo are better than GPT-3.5, but also suffer from a similar dropoff, and hit 0 percent accuracy by 3 nesting levels. \ours with GPT-4 on the other hand is unaffected with the number of nesting levels and is able to perform the nested lookup by accessing the key-value pairs stored in main context repeatedly via function queries. \ours with GPT-4 Turbo and GPT-3.5 also have better performance than the corresponding baseline models, but still begin to drop off in performance at 2 nesting levels as a result of failing to perform enough lookups. \ours performance on the nested KV task demonstrates its ability to combine multiple queries to perform multi-hop lookups.